1nspird-0/viralflow/README.md

 ## Acknowledgments

 Built on research in mobile health sensing and digital biomarkers.
-Thanks to the creators of COUGHVID, Coswara, Virufy, DiCOVA, FluSense, and other public health datasets that make this research possible.
+Thanks to the creators of COUGHVID, Coswara, Virufy, DiCOVA, FluSense, and other public health datasets.